About Us

 Field Trips and On-Site Fun

-The three and four-year-old students will attend one or two off-site field trips.
-Our entire student body gets to enjoy our numerous special presentations at school, such as puppets, reading events, storytelling, nature center visits, folk dancers, etc.
+Our entire student body gets to enjoy our numerous especial presentations at school, such as the puppet shows, reading events, storytelling, nature center visits, folk dancers and community helpers.
+The three and four-year-old students may have opportunities for an off-site field trip.

 Daily Schedule